lzwjava/neural-networks-and-zhiwei-learning/README.md

 # neural-networks-and-zhiwei-learning

-My implementation of the book *Neural Networks and Deep Learning*.
+My replication code of the example from the book *Neural Networks and Deep Learning*.